-- 5.1 The selection panel should normally consist of at least two managers (or senior postholders) who have the authority to make appointment decisions.
-It is not considered good practice for members of the governing body to involve themselves in recruitment decisions below the level of leadership posts. - 5.2 For appointments to leadership posts there should be at least three panel members and governor representation would normally be anticipated for such appointments. - 5.3 For appointments to the post of headteacher there should be at least three governors on the panel in addition to any external appointees or representatives. - 5.4 The panel members must: - agree the job specification before carrying out the shortlisting process - agree the questions to be asked at interview (and any assessment activities that are part of the recruitment process) - agree to appoint a chair whose role is to co-ordinate - ensure that the interview process is conducted fairly and without discrimination. - In line with safeguarding requirements it is recommended that at least one member of every recruitment panel has undergone appropriate training in safer recruitment.
-Such training courses are no longer accredited at a national level (in other words approved by the Secretary of State), however training providers must cover, as a minimum, the content of the latest version of the document 'Keeping children safe in education'.
+- In line with safeguarding requirements it is recommended that at least one member of every recruitment panel has undergone appropriate training in safer recruitment, and it is a specific requirement for maintained schools, in accordance with School Staffing (England) Regulations 2009, to ensure that this is the case. - 5.2 Such training courses are not accredited at a national level, however training providers must cover, as a minimum, the content of the latest version of the document 'Keeping Children Safe in Education'. - 5.3 The selection panel should normally consist of at least two managers (or senior postholders) who have the authority to make appointment decisions.
+It is not considered good practice for members of the governing body to involve themselves in recruitment decisions below the level of leadership posts. - 5.4 For appointments to leadership posts there should be at least three panel members and governor representation would normally be anticipated for such appointments. - 5.5 For appointments to the post of headteacher there should be at least three governors on the panel in addition to any external appointees or representatives.

+- 5.6 The panel members must: - agree the job specification before carrying out the shortlisting process - agree the questions to be asked at interview (and any assessment activities that are part of the recruitment process) - agree to appoint a chair whose role is to co-ordinate - ensure that the interview process is conducted fairly and without discrimination.